 CIT= 2.4 million * 25%= RMB 600,000

-The company is now eligible to preferential tax rates.
-CIT will be calculated in two steps, 25% of the first 1 million and 50% of remaining 1.4 million, both at a reduced 20% rate.
+The company is now eligible for preferential tax rates.
+CIT will be calculated in two steps, 25% of the first 1 million and 50% of the remaining 1.4 million, both at a reduced 20% rate.

 On the first 1 million= 1 million * 25%*20% = 50,000

 On the remaining 1.4 million= 1.4 million * 50%*20% = 140,000

 Starting from January 2019, this company will be saving more than 68 percent on its CIT payments.

 In addition to reductions in CIT rates, new thresholds for VAT exemption have been announced.
 VAT reform has been a priority item on Beijing’s agenda over the last decade.
 The government slashed VAT rates across a range of industries in 2018, resulting in about RMB 270 billion in tax cuts within just 6 months of implementation.